omg-bpm-taskforces/omg-bpm-specs/DMN-SCE/notes.md

 scedi:tSCEStyle uses elements where DMN uses attributes (label alignment)

 casing is different (some names are capitalized in SCEDI while lowercased in DMNDI and vice versa)

+Note that DMNDI has to be moved to the top if dmn:Definitions are to extend sce:Model